Framework

 Common pitfalls

-The biggest misread is treating ikigai as a single, dramatic life calling — the Western "find your passion" interpretation.
-In the Japanese context, ikigai is usually quiet and plural: tending a garden, mastering a craft, raising children well.
-It's an orientation toward daily life, not a job title.
-If your exercise produces a single grand answer, you may have flattened the concept.
+Treating it as a single dramatic life calling.
+This is the Western "find your passion" reading.
+In Japanese usage ikigai is usually quiet and plural: tending a garden, mastering a craft, raising children well.
+It is an orientation toward daily life, not a job title.
+If your exercise produces one grand answer, you have probably flattened the concept.

-Second pitfall: filling in the circles with what you wish were true rather than what's currently true.
-"What you're paid for" means what the market actually pays you right now, not what you hope to be paid for.
+Filling in the circles with what you wish were true.
+"What you can be paid for" means what the market pays you right now, not what you hope it will.
 The diagram only helps if it starts from honest data.

-Third: skipping the World Needs circle because it feels grandiose.
-Scale it down — "the world" can be your neighborhood, your team, your aging parent.
+Skipping "what the world needs" because it feels grandiose.
+Scale it down.
+"The world" can be your neighbourhood, your team, your aging parent.
 Local needs count.

 Frequently asked questions